autistic-symposium/amm-arb-toolkit-py/README.md

 <br>

-The block number can be checked against [ETHstat](https://ethstats.net/).
+💡 The block number can be checked against [ETHstat](https://ethstats.net/).

-📝 TODO: Possible improvement for the future: We are crafting the checksum address string by hand without composing it by [Keccak-256 hashing the methods and parameters](https://docs.soliditylang.org/en/develop/abi-spec.html).

 <br>